 During the period covered by provisions of the Extended Sick Leave Plan, regular payroll deductions are made and income taxes are withheld from the payments.

 When an employee is eligible as defined above, Plan benefits are paid under the following conditions:

 Not Work-Related - Benefits are paid when an employee is unable to work for an extended period because of an accident or illness that is not work-related.
 The Plan may not pay benefits when benefits for work-related injuries or illness (such as Worker's Compensation) are either received or claimed, nor is it intended to cover illness of short duration.

 Medical Requirements - Benefits are paid only for those days on which:

-- the employee is under the care of a legally qualified physician and is absent on the physician's advice, and
+- the employee is under the care of the employee’s treating physician, nurse practitioner, or certified nurse midwife and is absent on that health care provider's advice, and

 - the employee is not performing work for compensation or profit.